Helping turn the tide

 The O2

-The O2 is the world’s most powerful tidal turbine and has been operational since July 2021 in Orkney, where it is connected to the UK electricity grid.
+The O2, Orbital’s commercial demonstrator, is the world’s most powerful tidal turbine and has been operational since July 2021 in Orkney, where it is connected to the UK electricity grid.
 It is a 74m long floating superstructure, supporting two 1 MW turbines on either side for a nameplate power output of 2MW.

 It can generate enough clean, predictable electricity to meet the demand of around 2,000 UK homes and offset approximately 2,200 tonnes of CO2 production per year.